-Jeffrey Bossert Clark (2018 -Present)
+Jeffrey Bossert Clark (2018 - 2021)

-Mr. Clark is a graduate of Harvard University (A.B. in economics and history, 1989), the University of Delaware (M.A. in urban affairs and public policy, 1993), and the Georgetown University Law Center (J.D., 1995).
+Jeffrey Bossert Clark was born in Philadelphia, Pennsylvania on April 17, 1967.
+Mr. Clark is a graduate of Harvard University (A.B. in economics and history, 1989), the Biden School of Public Policy and Administration at the University of Delaware (M.A. in urban affairs and public policy, 1993), and the Georgetown University Law Center (J.D., 1995).
 Mr. Clark was a recipient in college of the Joseph, John, and Robert Kennedy Memorial Scholarship and the Teamsters Scholarship.

 Tenure as AAG: